What are Dry Eyes?

 Dry eyes affect millions of people every day.
 Though this is a common syndrome, it is often misunderstood and goes undiagnosed in most people.

 Chronic dry eye is a progressive disease that can be caused by genetics, medications, lifestyle, or a combination of all three.
-Though not fatal, chronic dry eye severely disrupts your ability to have clear vision, and the long list of symptoms can degrade your quality of life.
+Though not fatal, chronic dry eye severely disrupts your ability to have a clear vision, and the long list of symptoms can degrade your quality of life.

 Chronic Dry Eye Is Nothing to Cry Over

 Ever hear about how crying is healthy?
 Well, the cause of chronic dry eyes begins with our tear production.
 However, the system in our eyes that produces tears is very delicate and complex.

 - Our eyes need to produce tears in an ample enough volume to keep our eyes lubricated.

 - Our eyes need to have healthy and clean eyelids to wipe and spread the tears across our eyes when we blink.